knative/docs/docs/install/quickstart-install.md

 --8<-- "quickstart-prereqs.md"
 --8<-- "install-kn.md"
---8<-- "install-func.md"
 --8<-- "quickstart-install.md"

 ## Next steps

+- Learn how to use Knative Functions in the [Knative Functions tutorial](../getting-started/func-install.md).
-- Learn how to deploy your first Service in the [Knative tutorial](../getting-started/first-service.md).
+- Learn how to deploy your first Service in the [Knative Serving tutorial](../getting-started/first-service.md).
 - Try out Knative [code samples](../samples/README.md).
 - See the [Knative Serving](../serving/README.md) and [Knative Eventing](../eventing/README.md) guides.